Martha's Laundry Room Redo: Her Best Tips for Organizing a Small Space

 Laundry Tip: Towel Care

 A large ironing board makes it a cinch to press linens.
 And it's easy to make your own in just the right size to fit on a tabletop or your washer and dryer, as Martha has done in this space.
-Rubber feet on the bottom keep it from sliding around, and protect the surface it's on.
+Rubber feet on the bottom keep it from sliding around while also protecting the surface it's on.